Daemonistaken/ease_backend/README.md

   -Delete users
   -Fetch chats where they belong
   -Delete chats where they belong
-SuperAdmin (Same actions as user plus admin plus the following ones) -Create users with any role permission leveL
+SuperAdmin (Same actions as admin plus the following ones) -Create users with any role permission leveL
   -Update users with any role permission level
   -Delete users with any role permission level